 Welcome to Happy Days in the Studio Evermore

-Can you handbuild and/or make pots on wheel with it?
+Dare to step through the invisible wall of "fear" of cracks this part of the sport of traditional clay.
+What's it like to let your muses play .
+Can you handbuild and/or make pots on wheel with pipeclay?
 Yes.
 Tiles? yes, Sculpture?
 Yes.
 Get more new textures?
 Yes.
 Cast or press mold?
 That's just the start.
 Save time drying, and make repairs that would be impossible in traditional clay.

 You'll save fuel and firing time.
-Turn your scrap paper into pulp, make your own test batches, and have many technical and aesthetic advantages in your repertoire.
+Turn your scrap paper into pulp, make your own test batches, and add many technical and aesthetic advantages in your repertoire.

 Approximately 85% of the 130 most common traditional methods were changed and some overturned completely.
 Your studio companion, Rosette Gault's seminal discoveries for best practice have stimulated advance and innovation worldwide in ceramic arts.